McLaren M16C car-by-car histories

 New for McLaren Cars to be driven by Johnny Rutherford as the #7 Gulf entry in 1973.
 He used this car at the Indy 500 but may have used M16C/2 (or even M16C/4) at other races that season.
 Raced again by Rutherford in 1974 as the #3 car, winning the Indy 500, but he used another M16C at short track events that year.
 This car then became Rutherford's short-track car in 1975 and 1976.
 Sold to George Walther to be Salt Walther #33 backup car at Indy in 1977 but how it was used that season is unknown.
 Entered by Walther at the 1978 Indy 500 as the #34 for Graham McRae but he was bumped.
 Sold by Walther to Rick Carroll (Jensen Beach, FL) and restored.
 Sold by Carroll's estate in 1990 via Sotherby's Palm Springs Auction for $495,000 to Patrick S. Ryan (Montgomery, AL).
 Loaned by Ryan to the IMS Museum but also attended various concours events while owned by Ryan.
 Repainted by Paintergeek Paintworks (Indianapolis, IN) in May 2013.
 Sold by Ryan through RM Auctions at Monterey in August 2013 for $3,250,000 to web entrepreneur Bill Oesterle (Indianapolis, IN).
 On display at the Historic Indycar Exhibition in May 2016.
 In 2018, the car was acquired by McLaren, and in March 2018, it was put on display at the McLaren Technology Centre.

 Driven by: Johnny Rutherford, David "Salt" Walther and Graham McRae.
 First race: Trenton International Speedway (R2), 15 Apr 1973.
-Total of 34 recorded races.
+Total of 35 recorded races.

 New in 1974 for McLaren Cars as a M16C/D for David Hobbs to drive at the 1974 Indy 500 as the #73 Carling Black Label entry.
 Sold to George Walther by early July for Salt Walther to drive and used as his main #77 car at the Indy 500 in 1975, 1976 and 1977.
 Walther had other McLarens during this time and he is likely to have used those on short tracks.
 Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car at the 1978 Indy 500 with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
 This was Karl's car at Pocono, Ontario and Trenton later in 1978, and again at five races in 1979.
 It was modified as a "McLaren-Karl" for 1980 and 1981 but was wrecked at Riverside in August 1981.
 Karl then used his backup M16C/2 in the last few races of the season.
 Both M16Cs were sold to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
 Appeared at the Historic Indycar Exhibition in May 2016 in immaculate Carling livery.
 To Rob Dyson (Millbrook, NY) of Dyson Racing c2017.
 Entered in the the Amelia Island Concours March 2018, winning the Hulman Memorial Award for Best Race Car.
-In 2021 and 2022, the car was on display in the Saratoga Automobile Museum (Saratoga Springs, NY), together with other Dyson Racing cars
+In 2021 and 2022, the car was on display in the Saratoga Automobile Museum (Saratoga Springs, NY), together with other Dyson Racing cars.
+Still on display in the Saratoga Auto Museum in August 2023.

 Driven by: David Hobbs, David "Salt" Walther and Jerry Karl.
 First race: Indianapolis Motor Speedway (R6), 26 May 1974.
 Total of 47 recorded races.